-Contrary to popular opinion, not all mystery shopping requires someone to leave his or her home.
+Contrary to popular opinion, not all mystery shopping requires you to leave your home.
 Some jobs are as easy as picking up the phone.
 In fact, phone mystery shopping is often easier than what is expected when mystery shopping a retail outlet.
-This is because you can take your notes right when you're calling the number.
+This is because you can take your notes right when you’re calling the number.
 You can also time things and have all the paperwork you received from your client right at your finger tips.

 Benefits to phone assignments

 There are many good points that come with mystery shopping over the phone.
 For one thing, the time commitment generally is less.
 According to Mystery Shop Maven there are many different kinds of phone assignments.
 Some are as easy as ordering a pizza, while others are more involved.
 However, most of them don’t take more than five or 10 minutes — or at most half an hour.

 Additionally, if you’re worried about blowing your cover on a difficult job involving the impersonation of a certain client, it might be easier for you to try these kinds of assignments out over the phone before taking on in-person trips that require a cover identity.
 When you can write a cheat sheet of information about who you are pretending to be, it’s more convenient.
 Doing a job like this first will help ease you into more difficult and lucrative assignments.
 Having the experience under your belt will also help you land those jobs in the first place.

 There is also typically a greater degree of flexibility when you make the call itself, Mystery Shop Maven explained.
 If you have kids and can’t leave them alone in the house, this is another reason for taking a phone-based job.